 Attendance and Absences

 If parents are planning a vacation during term time, the school must be notified in advance and an “Approved Vacation” status entered for each child.

 Collecting Your Child or Visiting The School

 We welcome parents visiting the school.
 If you wish to see your child’s teacher, or a member of the school administration, please ring to make an appointment.
-For the safety and welfare of all students and efficient delivery of goods and services to the school, all visitors must sign in at the reception area of the school and collect a visitors badge.
+For the safety and welfare of all students and efficient delivery of goods and services to the school, all visitors must sign in at the reception area of the school using the Passtab App and collecting a visitors sticker.

-Parents who need to collect their children before the end of school may do so by filling out a student collection form at the front office.
+Parents who need to collect their children before the end of school may do so by using the Passtab App at the front office.
 The school will not release a student to anyone other than the child’s parent or legal guardian, unless specific arrangements have been made with the school.